This is a guest post with Kim from the Kim Here YouTube channel! Be sure to subscribe to Kim for motivation, vlogs, podcasts, and more!

 I have so much to say about Neil Gaiman.
 So.
 Much.
-He taught me the beauty of simplicity in story telling.
+He taught me the beauty of simplicity in storytelling.
 You don’t have to describe every article of clothing.
 Every hair on the main character’s head.
 If you have a STORY, you can have a book.
-Every one of his works are solid, unique, stylized, and gorgeously creative.
+All his works are solid, unique, stylized, and gorgeously creative.
 I owe this man a lot.
 His ideas are not only original, but he owns them.
 He commits to every character, theme, and sentence.
 I’ve said it once, and I’ll say it again, Gaiman never disappoints.

 He also taught me it’s okay to be weird.
 So, there’s that.

 This guy, though!
 If there’s anything Douglas Adams taught me, it’s honesty.
 His writing is so on point it almost makes me sick.
 He has a way of explaining a feeling of pure, brutal, honesty.
 Funny.
 Relevant.
 Dead on.
 He can truly define the undefinable.
 I come back to The Hitchhiker’s Guide to the Galaxy time and time again just to smile and nod.
 Every time I read ANYTHING by him I think “Yes!
 You’re right!
 That’s exactly what that feels like!”

 Adams helped me find genuine honesty in my own writing.
 And I love him for it.